 According to the World Health Organization, approximately 450 million people worldwide have a mental illness, with 350 million of those suffering from depression.
 Most of those people face negative reactions from family, employers and their broader communities when they disclose their illness.

 When people feel safe and supported they can talk about their mental illness more openly, allowing for attitudes and behaviors toward mental illness to change through conversation and education.
 These conversations between those with mental illness and those without are key to breaking down barriers and clearing up misunderstandings about what mental health is, and what it is not.
-It is also the pathway for sufferers to get the help they need.
+It is also the pathway for sufferers to get the help they need like tms therapy for depression and other medicinal and behavioral treatments.
 For mothers struggling with mental health issues, the help they receive also impacts the wellbeing of their children in significant ways.